AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Question Asker 4:
 {:.small-caps.strong.right}

-> Can you talk a little bit more about the cryogenic on-orbit refuelling, [what're] the technical challenges with that and do you have plans to [... for] that in the future?
+> Can you talk a little bit more about the cryogenic on-orbit refuelling, [what're] the technical challenges with that and do you have plans to [fly with] that in the future?
 {:.right}

 07:13